Prescott Wright: Involvement with ASIFA internationally and locally and with animated film festivals

 Between 1975 and 1985, Prescott was on the board of directors of ASIFA, the International Animated Film Association, which had over 30 chapters around the world.
 Until the Iron Curtain collapsed, ASIFA helped bridge the gap between East and West by helping animators from Eastern Europe attend festivals in the West, to visit studios in the Europe and North America, and to show their films in-person.
 Pres, David Ehrlich, Howard Beckerman, Charles Samu, John Halas, John Hubley and others worked hard to further international relations and to arrange for these screenings in cities with ASIFA chapters.

 He was also a founder of ASIFA-San Francisco in 1975.
-Thanks to his guidance, the chapter grew over the years, and it is known for presenting great programs and having a very informative newsletter.
+Because of his guidance, the chapter grew over the years, and it is known for presenting good programs and having a very informative newsletter.

 Prescott served as an advisor to major animation festivals around the world, and regularly attended the ASIFA-sponsored festivals in Annecy, France, and Zagreb, (then in Yugoslavia).

 He was a founder and the first International Director of the Ottawa International Animation Festival in 1976 and served in that capacity in 1978, 1980, 1982, and also in 1992.
 In 2004, the Ottawa festival made him an Honorary President of the festival, but he was unable to attend the event due to his health problems.
 ASIFA-Hollywood has also honored him with the "June Foray Award" for benevolent and significant contributions to the art of animation at the “Annie Awards”.